 Several times a day for 30 seconds, gently pull toes towards you to stretch the underside muscles.
 Then curl your toes and hold that position for a few seconds.

 In bare feet, spend a few minutes picking up socks off the floor by just curling your toes and forming a pincer-like grip.

 Finally, flex and extend toes for a minute here and there throughout the day.

 These exercises will condition the tiny muscles in a way that will help guard them against cramping up.

 Prior to a yoga session, gently extend and flex the toes, and do some sock retrieving.

 Magnesium supplement: “One of the most absorbable forms of magnesium is a powdered magnesium citrate that is taken with hot or cold water,” says Dr. Dean.

 Make sure you’re getting enough potassium as well.
-A vitamin C supplement will also help.
+A calcium and vitamin C supplement will also help.
 Keep well-hydrated, especially if you exercise.